Start Here | Prevention | Treatment | Recovery

 After school option with character building components

-Step 2 - Build Social Capacity and secure resources to move forward with prevention plan development and implementation.
+STEP 2 - Build Social Capacity and secure resources to move forward with prevention plan development and implementation.

 1. Sustainable — prevention activities are built into school and business budgets to ensure long-term sustainability.